-ORLANDO, Fla. – By the end of the summer SpaceX had successfully launched nearly 700 satellites, known as the Starlink constellation, as part of CEO Elon Musk’s plan to create a space-based internet using a network of, eventually, up to 42,000 satellites.
+ORLANDO, Fla. – By the end of last summer, SpaceX had successfully launched nearly 700 satellites, known as the Starlink constellation, as part of CEO Elon Musk’s plan to create a space-based internet using a network of, eventually, up to 42,000 satellites.

 The concept is that the satellites will provide internet to anywhere in the world, even remote areas.

 But SpaceX isn’t the only company with grand plans of providing the internet this way.
-Amazon, OneWeb and Samsung are also looking to get in the internet game-- SpaceX just happens to be the furthest along.
-The company also has an advantage over their competitors, they provide their own ride to space for the satellites with the reusable Falcon 9 rocket.
+Amazon, OneWeb and Samsung are also looking to get in the internet game.
+SpaceX just happens to be the furthest along.
+The company also has an advantage over its competitors; it provides its own ride to space for the satellites with the reusable Falcon 9 rocket.

 “You have these really, fairly large satellites comparatively to other satellites up there right now.
 And they’re highly reflective,” astronomer Derek Demeter said.
-“So if you’re putting in thousands 10s of thousands of these satellites, what’s going to happen is as they pass over in the angle of the sun, they’re going to light up, they’re going to get very bright, they’re going to be as bright as a star.”
+“So, if you’re putting in thousands (or) tens of thousands of these satellites, what’s going to happen is, as they pass over in the angle of the sun, they’re going to light up.
+They’re going to get very bright.
+They’re going to be as bright as a star.”

 Demeter is the director at the Emil Buehler Perpetual Trust Planetarium at Seminole State College.
-He recently had a personal encounter with these bright, shiny satellites while he was trying to view Comet NEOwise this summer.
+He recently had a personal encounter with these bright, shiny satellites when he was trying to view Comet NEOwise last summer.
 He was using long-exposures to try and photograph the rare, bright comet passing Earth.

 Demeter made the photo below using multiple images and stacking them together, showing the Starlink streaks and the comet.